Kidney failure: Symptoms, diagnosis and treatment.

 The earliest signs of renal failure are typically increased thirst (polydipsia) and increased urination (polyuria).
 These signs result from the inability of the diseased kidneys to concentrate the urine.

 Other common signs include weight loss, poor hair coat and an increasingly selective appetite.
-Further decline in kidney function results in progressive inability to excrete waste products in the urine, leading to retention of toxins in the blood and tissues of the body.
+Further decline in kidney function results in a progressive inability to excrete waste products in the urine, leading to the retention of toxins in the blood and tissues of the body.
 This is called uremia.
 The most common signs seen with uremia include loss of appetite, vomiting, ulcers in the mouth, “uremic” (ammonia smelling) breath, weakness and lethargy.

 An important consequence of advanced renal failure is anemia, caused by the inability of the failing kidneys to produce erythropoietin, the hormone responsible for making red blood cells.
 Anemia worsens the weakness, lethargy and loss of appetite in dogs and cats with chronic renal failure.
 Hypertension (elevated blood pressure) is not uncommon in patients with renal failure.
 High blood pressure may cause sudden blindness from retinal detachment and further injure the kidney and heart.